 - The injuries and accidents covered by the waiver must be directly related to the activities described in it;

-- The release of liability cannot be hidden from the person signing it and must be written in the print size that is easily readable;
+- The release of liability cannot be hidden from the person signing it and must be written in a print size that is easily readable;

 - The property owner or business owner cannot pressure the person to sign the waiver of liability or mislead him or her about what the waiver does.